-The Plantagenet Winery was originally named after the name of the Shire in which their Mount Barker vineyard assets reside – Plantagenet.
+The Plantagenet Winery was originally named after the Shire in which the Mount Barker vineyard assets reside – Plantagenet.
 Early English settlers, who favoured royalist titles, named the Plantagenet Shire.

 The Plantagenet’s were the English royal house which reigned from 1154 to 1399 (Henry 2nd to Richard 2nd), the name coming from the nickname of Henry’s father, Geoffrey, Count of Anjou, who habitually wore a sprig of broom L. planta genista.